 Minimum of 150 clock hours of supervised practicum experience in child speech and language disorders within the University at Buffalo Speech-Language and Hearing Clinic through registration in CDS 595 and CDS 596 and an educational setting approved by the New York State Education Department through registration in CDS 624 SCH: Communication Internship (6 cr.)

-Successful completion of the New York State Teacher Certification Examinations (NYSTCE) which include the Teacher Performance Assessment (edTPA), the Academic Literacy Skills Test (ALST) and the Revised Content Specialty Tests (CST).
+Successful completion of the New York State Teacher Certification Examinations (NYSTCE) which includes passing the Educating All Students test (EAS) and the Academic Literacy Skills Test (ALST).
 The NYSTCE are separate from the Praxis Series Specialty Exam (ASHA exam) which is required for the ASHA Certificate of Clinical Competence (CCC).

 Teacher candidates should register for the New York State Teacher Certification Examinations (NYSTCE) online at www.nystce.nesinc.com.
 The current Registration Bulletin is also available on this Web site.
 It is necessary to apply to take the tests by the registration closing dates specified in the NYSTCE Registration Bulletin which may be obtained at the Web site address listed above.